Muzzbuzz24/5YN-PerformativeComplexity-Killer/README.md

 ## Mechanism:

 >Assertion: "*I don’t avoid definitions—I transcend them*"

->Translation: "*I don't have anything insightful to say, but I'll pretend that distancing myself proves my higher understanding.*"
+>Translation: "*I don't have anything insightful to say, but I'll pretend that avoiding intellectual engagement proves my higher understanding.*"

 The claim of ineffability ("It's more complex than your simplistic thinking") simutenously works as a shield against intellectual engagement, while establishing the claimant as the "superior" and "more enlightened" thinker.